Back to Maps

 Technical Stack

-The system combines several ML/CV techniques:
+The system combines several ML and CV techniques:

 • Object detection and tracking to follow player positions across frames